wendlers/mpfshell/README.md

     mpfs> help
     mpfs> help <command>

-### Prefixes
+### Prefixes and Suffixes

 Some commands come in multiple version.
-Here are some common prefixes
+Here are some common prefixes and suffixes that distinguish certain commands

-* `m` are regex matching commands.
+* `m` prefix is used for regex matching commands.
 They take a regex and applies their command to the matching elements.
-* `l` are local commands.
+* `l` prefix is used for local commands.
 These are commands that run on the host machine.
-* `r` are recursive commands.
+* `r` suffix is used for recursive commands.
 These works on all files and directories recursively.

 ### Running and connecting